rioyokotalab/polaris/docs/about.rst

 =========

 Polaris is a hyperparameter optimization library for Python.
-This library supports the experiments in both single and parallel execution.
+This library supports the experiments in both single and parallel.
 And also you can easily run your experiments in parallel on multi nodes.
 If you want to know more detail, please see :doc:`example page<example>`.

 Algorithms
 ===========

-For now, we supports three optimization algorithms.
+For now, we support three optimization algorithms.

 * Random Search
 * Bayesian Optimization